meilisearch/documentation/learn/advanced/known_limitations.md

 **Limitation:** Meilisearch might throw an internal error when indexing large batches of documents.

-**Explanation:** Indexing a batch of documents that is over 2GB in size can result in Meilisearch opening too many file descriptors.
-Depending on your system, this might reach your system's default resource usage limits and trigger an internal error.
-Use `ulimit` or a similar tool to increase resource consumption limits e.g. call `ulimit -Sn 3000` just before running Meilisearch.
+**Explanation:** Indexing a large batch of documents, such as a JSON file over 3.5GB in size, can result in Meilisearch opening too many file descriptors.
+Depending on your machine, this might reach your system's default resource usage limits and trigger an internal error.
+Use [`ulimit`](https://www.ibm.com/docs/en/aix/7.1?topic=u-ulimit-command) or a similar tool to increase resource consumption limits before running Meilisearch.
+For example, call `ulimit -Sn 3000` in a UNIX environment to raise the number of allowed open file descriptors to 3000.